 It all started on Labor Day.
 Something inside automatically clicked and, after a gorgeous day at the beach, all I had was an insatiable yearning for a warm and frothy pumpkin spice latte, despite the 80 degree outdoor temperature.

 A week ago, while out to breakfast at local Sunday hot spot, M.L.
 Shaw's, I couldn't resist the short stack special of pumpkin pancakes.
 This indulgence was followed up a few days later with a pumpkin pecan crumble muffin, as well as the acquisition of several coffee K Cups of the same flavor profile.

 Alongside the pumpkin-crazy cravings, the season has found other subtle ways to creep into my daily life and replace habits of sweet summer with its crisp fall notions.
-I've traded the sundress for a sweater, added an extra quilt to my bed, and started to plan the location of the deep gold and maroon mums I've got my eye on down at the
+I've traded the sundress for a sweater, added an extra quilt to my bed, and started to plan the location of the deep gold and maroon mums I've got my eye on down at the farm stand.

 Pumpkin Chocolate Chip Cookies

 In a mixing bowl cream together:

 - 1/2 cup softened butter (8 Tbs. / 1 stick)

 - 1 cup pumpkin puree or pumpkin pie mix

 - 1 tsp. cinnamon